aycanirican/composable-indexes/docs/src/00 Why.md

 There are many options for storing state. `composable-index` is one of them, and it is useful when:

-* Your data fits in memory, and do not need to persist it (or another
+* Your data fits in memory, and do not need to persist it (or have another mechanism for persisting it).
 * You want a thin layer to represent your data and queries as plain JavaScript persistence mechanism). objects.